slok/kahoy/docs-src/content/topics/concepts.md

 ## Resource

+When we refer to a Resource we mean any Kubernetes resource.

-Is a Kubernetes resource, Kahoy will identify resources by type, namespace, and name, so, if the manifests file arrangement changes (grouping in files, splitting, rename...) it will not affect at the plan.
-E.g:
+Kahoy internally identifies resources by type, namespace, and name.
+Thanks to this the user can arrange any number of kubernetes resources in a single yaml or split them in multiple yamls.
+Both scenarios will be considered equal and it will not affect any of the operations run by Kahoy.
+Take a look at the following example:

 Having these 2 manifests: